 BIOL 150 (4-3-2) Principles of Biology: Study of the major principles relating to the nature of organisms, with emphasis on molecular, cellular, organismic, developmental, and evolutionary concepts, and with two (2) hours of lab consisting of experiments on the analysis of the chemistry of cellular and related materials.
-Prerequisite: MATH 123
+Prerequisite: MATH 123 or higher level of MATH

-BIOL 200 (4-3-2) Cellular Biology: An examination of cell structure in relation to function, including studies of biochemistry, cytogenetics, physiology, reproduction, and the evolution of animal, plant, and bacterial cells
+BIOL 200 (4-3-2) Cellular Biology: An examination of cell structure in relation to function, including studies of biochemistry, cytogenetics, physiology, reproduction, and the evolution of animal, plant, and bacterial cells.